MPGC/From_UXDesign_To_Website/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-*There are some issues I am working on.
+*There are some improvements to be made, I'm working on it.

 ## Built with 🛠️